-The ATWG seeks to establish a sustainable working group and R&D program to help ensure that the T&D systems in New York can support the achievement of CLCPA goals.
-The ATWG will work to:
+The ATWG seeks to maintain a sustainable working group and R&D program to help ensure that the T&D systems in New York can support the achievement of CLCPA goals.
+The ATWG works to:

-- Accelerate the deployment of underutilized T&D technologies, - Foster innovation to improve the functionality and cost-effectiveness of emerging or advanced technologies,
+- Accelerate the deployment of new and underutilized T&D technologies, - Foster innovation to improve the functionality and cost-effectiveness of emerging or advanced technologies,

-- Develop standardized tools and techniques for evaluating the suitability and application of all T&D technologies and solutions, and - Facilitate information sharing and collaboration among all interested stakeholders in New York.
+- Develop standardized tools and techniques for evaluating the suitability and application of all T&D technologies and solutions, - Facilitate information sharing and collaboration among all interested stakeholders in New York, and - Support the evaluation and consideration of advanced technology solutions as part of the Coordinated Grid Planning Process (CGPP) in New York.

 We recognize that multiple factors can limit the adoption of new technologies in the electric utility industry, some of which may have nothing to do with the technical efficacy of those technologies.
-The ATWG proposes to craft an R&D program that addresses four critical barriers:
+The ATWG's R&D program is intended to address four critical barriers: